alleycorp/website/src/pages/index.md

 companies:
   - logo: /img/zolo.jpg
     name: Zola
-    header: Reinvented Wedding Planning Technology
-    tagline: Forbes' 2017 next billion-dollar startups.
-    description: In 2013, Kevin Ryan co-founded Zola with two former Gilt executives and is Chairman of the Board.
-Zola is transforming how couples and guests share, buy, and ship wedding gifts and has served over 300,000 couples.
     url: "https://www.zola.com/"
   - logo: /img/nomad.jpg
     name: Nomad
-    header: Marketplace for Clinical Work
-    tagline: Fortune's 2017 leading digital health companies.
-    description: In 2015, Kevin Ryan co-founded Nomad Health and is Chairman of the Board.
-Nomad is the first online marketplace for clinical work eliminating the chaotic healthcare staffing system for doctors and nurses.
     url: "https://nomadhealth.com/"
   - logo: /img/workframe.png
     name: Workframe
-    header: Real Estate Collaboration Platform
-    tagline: Forbes' 2018 real estate startups to watch.
-    description: In 2015, Kevin Ryan co-founded Workframe and is Chairman of the Board.
-Workframe is a collaboration platform for real estate teams that drives communication and decision-making across projects of any scope.
     url: "https://workframe.com/"
   - logo: /img/coedition.png
     name: Coedition
-    header: Women's Plus-size Ecommerce
-    tagline: Launched March 2018.
-    description: Kevin Ryan co-founded CoEdition with three former Gilt executives.
-CoEdition offers women's sizes 10 to 26 and aims to be a tool for women to buy stylish options without questioning whether it will be available in their size.
     url: coedition.com
 ---